Duke in Costa Rica

 VISA & PASSPORT

 No visa is required of U.S. citizens to participate in this program.
-Non U.S. citizens should check visa requirements for their specific citizenship by contacting their country’s embassy to find out if any visa requirements or restrictions are in effect.
+However, you must have proof of a return ticket in order to enter Costa Rica.
+Non U.S. citizens should check visa requirements for their specific citizenship by contacting the Costa Rican embassy to find out if any visa requirements or restrictions are in effect.

 All participants must have a valid passport.
 Make sure your passport has at least six months of validity beyond the program end date to avoid unintended disruptions.
 For instructions on obtaining or renewing your U.S. passport, visit passports.state.gov.

-- Priority: Priority is given to applicants who submit all materials by the deadline and meet the language prerequisite.
+Priority: Priority is given to applicants who apply early and meet the language prerequisite.

 GEO policy for graduating seniors who wish to apply for a Duke summer study abroad/away program: